30 Beautiful Spanish Phrases for Self Expression, Inspiration and More

 Translation: To have long hands

-Meaning: To have “sticky fingers” or to be a violent person
+Meaning: To have “sticky fingers”, to have a tendency to steal things

 Mi amiga tiene las manos largas.
 No es capaz de entrar en una tienda sin robar algo.

 (My friend has sticky fingers.
 She’s incapable of entering a store without robbing something.)

 It’s not their fault—they just have long hands!

 28. Tener buena percha

 Meaning: To have a good figure

 Como tiene muy buena percha, a Cristina todo le queda fenomenal.

 (Since she’s got such a good figure, everything looks great on Cristina.)

 It’s silly to think of humans as clothes hangers, but that’s exactly what this phrase likens us to!